Warnborough College

-The name Warnborough is associated with several related institutions of higher education existing from 1973 to the present, including Warnborough College Oxford, Warnborough College UK, Warnborough College Ireland and Warnborough University, some of which are no longer in operation.
-Warnborough College UK provides educational programmes both on-site in Canterbury, England, and by distance learning.
-Warnborough College Ireland offers distance-learning programmes from Ireland.
+Warnborough College (also known as Warnborough University) is an unaccredited institution of higher education with offices in the United Kingdom and Ireland.

+Warnborough College was founded in Oxford, England, in 1973.
+Despite being unaffiliated with the University of Oxford, the College was accused by a number of its students to have misrepresented itself as an accredited institution with an association with Oxford University.
+In the 1990s, a number of legal actions were taken out against the College, resulting in a $300,000 judgment for restitution, a $40,000 fine by the United States Department of Education, and the revocation of Warnborough's ability to take part in United States federal financial assistance programmes.

+In 1996, Warnborough had gone into liquidation, and the founders moved to Australia, later opening Warnborough University and successive Warnborough College branches, all of which are unaccredited.

 History

 1973–1996: Oxford

-Warnborough College was founded in Oxford, England, in 1973 by Brenden Tempest-Mogg, an Australian who had attended Hertford College, University of Oxford, in 1970.
-Warnborough College was not affiliated with the University of Oxford.
-It offered study abroad programmes and catered largely to American undergraduate and graduate students spending a semester or year abroad as part of their academic programme.
-Other offerings included Warnborough College International Summer Schools and a venue for summer conferences.
-It was founded on Warnborough Road in North Oxford and in 1976 moved to Boars Hill, about four miles south from the city of Oxford.
+Warnborough College was founded in Oxford, England, in 1973, offering study abroad programmes and catering largely to American students spending a semester or year abroad as part of their academic programme.
+The college, which is not not affiliated with the University of Oxford, was founded by Brenden Tempest-Mogg, an Australian who had attended Hertford College of Oxford University in 1970.
+Mogg's other offerings also included summer school programmes and a venue for summer conferences.
+It was founded on Warnborough Road in North Oxford; in 1976, it moved to Boars Hill, about four miles south from the city of Oxford.

 In 1985, Warnborough College began the Warnborough Australian Studies Programmes for studies in Sydney and Brisbane, Australia.
 The nine American students who enrolled for the initial semester characterized the program as an "egregious academic dodge" in which they were misled as to their access to facilities at the University of Sydney and University of Queensland, and in which their lecturers were misled that the students were from Oxford University instead of American colleges.

-In 1995, Warnborough College Oxford enrolled its first group of students onsite in a four-year US academic programme, which created significant controversy and litigation that led to its closure and liquidation the following year.